Updated: May 16, 2022

 Tip: Make a plan and get one before you need it.
 Also consider how someone would access your loved ones home eg. smart lock or lock box if needed.

-16. Tycho Real Time SOS & GPS Tracker- Personal safety watch
+16. Real Time SOS & GPS Tracker- Personal safety watch

-A good all rounder for getting help when someone you love needs it.
-This product has most of the popular functions in one place, including SOS alert button, voice and video calling, ability to be notified of wandering (ie. geofencing - moving outside a zone), locating loved ones and a history tracker of locations to help understand behaviour.
+A good all-rounder for getting help when someone you love needs it.
+This product has most of the popular functions in one place, including SOS alert button, voice calling, the ability to be notified of wandering (ie. geofencing - moving outside a zone), locating loved ones, and a history tracker of locations to help understand behavior.

 17. GPS Smartsole - Anti-lost Tracking sensor